Mike D'Antoni has made the Rockets a 65 win team.

 Jeremy Lin continues to improve while the Rockets go backwards.

-Houston Rockets general manager Daryl Morey knows who's really in charge.
+Houston Rockets general manager Daryl Morey knows musical theater too.

 Hard times: James Harden can't even get any teammate love for a clutch game-winner.

 Les Alexander swung his big stick and the Houston Rockets somehow ended up with one of the most creative and innovative coaches in NBA history.
 Mike D’Antoni is an inspired choice — and by far the best option available to the New York billionaire who owns the Bayou City’s off-the-rails NBA team.

 It matters little that the loud, ever-crying majority of Rockets fans cannot see this.
 These are the same people desperately rooting for a Golden State Warriors’ playoff “collapse.”
 (As if this would somehow make up for the Rockets’ pathetic season.)
 It also matters little that most of the Houston media cannot see D’Antoni’s strengths, either.
 This is a collective group that cast Patrick Beverley as an NBA difference maker (at least, until this season) and supported Kevin McHale’s absurd decision to start Beverley over Jeremy Lin.